phillipdavidstearns/theprimitiveweb/README.md

 * **`whoami`** - Phillip David Stearns (Artist, Designer, Engineer, Educator)
 * **what is this?** - A walkthrough to re-discover the Internet and learn how to use the command line to make things.
-* **who is it for?** - Sadly, only folks with Mac OSX, Linux, or Unix operating systems.
+* **who is it for?** - Sadly, this is geared to folks using Mac OSX (sorry, Windows users).
+This will work on Linux, or Unix operating systems, but hotkeys and terminal application functions will differ.
 * **why?** - The Internet is a place for everyone and anyone can make a website.
 Internet tools can be used to locally host info offline (Intranet).